a-real-ai/pywinassistant/README.md

 ### **Development Notes:**
+Further development of this system architecture leads to AGI.
+Imagine it as a synthetic scientist capable of operating scientific software on a computer.

-The system's autonomous task decomposition leverages **native semantic differentials** rather than visual changes.
-Withheld components were added as commented functions like fine-tuning, long-term memory and self-learning mechanisms were designed to evolve **symbolic state representations**, not visual patterns, aligning with AGI development while complying with AI governance standards.
+The system's autonomous task decomposition leverages **native semantic differentials** rather than visual changes, visual changes can be optionally activated for real-time image corruption analysis in GUI/Screen.
+Withheld components that enable AGI "Hierarchical-Temporal Reasoning" (learning, adapting, and predicting across layers of abstraction and time) were added as commented functions into the code for further development; long-term memory and self-learning mechanisms were designed to evolve **symbolic state representations**, not visual patterns, aligning with AGI development while complying with AI governance standards.
+Visual patterns can be explicitly added into each spatial cognition iteration that PyWinAssistant performs, to achieve "real-time" imaging understanding, this can be fine-tuned to look up for visual patterns, bugs, static, errors, corruption, etc.

 Paper related: Visualization-of-Thought Elicits Spatial Reasoning in Large Language Models:
 ![image](https://github.com/a-real-ai/pywinassistant/assets/18397328/58c8e18d-b633-4a35-abc1-b8a76768e4e3)